apipkin28/Quarterly-Assessment-2/README.md

 This file can pull all the table names out of the database.
 It can also pull all data from each question.

 # QuizBowlAPP file
 This file is the actual application that a user can play QuizBowl with.
-The user is given the option of 5 categories, in which they will choose.
+The user is given the option of 5 categories, in which they will choose one.
 Once chosen, the user will be provided with questions regarding the topic.
-If the user answers correctly, it will be displayed in green.
-If the user answers incorrectly, it will be displayed in red and reveal the correct answer.
-The user will keep playing until all ten questions have been asked.
+If the user answers correctly, the game will display that fact in green.
+If the user answers incorrectly, the game will display that fact in red and reveal the correct answer.
+The user will keep playing until all ten questions have been asked and answered.